 The authorship form can also help lessen unfair authorship practices that result from power imbalances.
 For example, Trinkle et al. (2017) found that students were more likely to add faculty members as undeserving authors, especially if the faculty member was also their advisor.
-While our method does not provide a full solution for this problem, we still hope that an emphasis on transparency and clarity on contributions can partially neutralize some of these power imbalances.
+While our method does not provide a full solution for this problem, we still hope that an emphasis on transparency and clarity in contributions can partially neutralize some of these power imbalances.
 In particular, we encourage use of the authorship form for assigning and recording contributions to the manuscript, which are transparent to all potential co-authors.
-We further suggest that the point of contact for all potential co-authors should not be the first author alone (often an early career researcher), but all the main authors and optionally also senior researcher (e.g., supervisor, group
+We further suggest that the point of contact for all potential co-authors should not be the first author alone (often an early career researcher) but all the main authors and optionally also senior researchers (e.g., supervisor, group leader).
+Including all the main authors in the authorship discussions and decisions will help avoid potential external pressure on a single early career researcher to add or remove co-authors.
+Furthermore, we stress that, in cases where a very senior researcher is a co-author, they should not be the first, last, or corresponding author by default but that the decision should be based on actual contribution to the manuscript.
+For example, in cases when a relatively early career researcher contributes more to supervision of the students developing a manuscript, they should get appropriate credit in the authorship.

-- 195 leader).
-This avoids that authorship decisions are made by a single early career researcher to a group of researchers more likely 195 to resist external pressure to add or remove co-authors.
-Furthermore, we stress that in cases when a very senior researcher is a co-author, they should not be the first, last, or corresponding author by default, but the decision should be based on actual contribution to the manuscript.
-For example, in cases when a relatively early career researcher contributes more to supervision of the students developing a manuscript, they should get appropriate credit in the authorship. - 200 It is also sometimes unclear who is to be acknowledged and who is to be included as a co-author.
+It is also sometimes unclear who is to be acknowledged and who is to be included as a co-author.
 Even though formal academic merits used for funding and position decisions are based on authorship, being acknowledged is a merit that should not be overlooked.
 We propose in the authorship guidelines that the people who made indirect or minor contributions to the manuscript should be acknowledged instead of being potential co-authors.
-However, we state that the decision of acknowledging a person instead of adding them as a potential co-author should be carefully discussed among the main authors. - 205 Naturally, a potential co-author can choose to be acknowledged instead of being a co-author at any stage of the manuscript preparation, and we encourage this process of active self-evaluation.
-Beyond the authorship practices, we think that the manuscript acknowledgements should also be considered as an indicator of scientific activity and the scientific community should appreciate its value, for example, in the curriculum vitae of the acknowledged individual.
+However, we state that the decision to acknowledge a person instead of adding them as a potential co-author should be carefully discussed among the main authors.
+Naturally, a potential co-author can choose to be acknowledged instead of being a co-author at any stage of the manuscript preparation, and we encourage this process of active self-evaluation.
+Beyond the authorship practices, we think that the manuscript acknowledgements should also be considered an indicator of scientific activity and that the scientific community should appreciate its value, for example, in the curriculum vitae of the acknowledged individual.

-- 210 It is important that the authorship form be read in the context of and as a part of the authorship guidelines (Appendix B and SI 1).
-Furthermore, while receptive to all inputs from the community, the AWG prioritized keeping the process simple, tangible, practical, and focus on center-wide consensus building.
+It is important that the authorship form be read in the context of and as a part of the authorship guidelines (Appendix and Sect.
+S2).
+Furthermore, while receptive to all inputs from the community, the AWG prioritized keeping the process simple, tangible, practical, and focused on centerwide consensus building.
 We wrote these guidelines to keep them applicable across a center that publishes hundreds of manuscripts in and across different disciplines with different authorship practices.
-The authorship form and the guidelines discussed here focus on improving communication and clarity around issues of authorship and do not - 215 provide all answers related to authorship by themselves.
-For example, we could not define the exact criteria for being a main author or even a potential co-author, and how first, last, and corresponding authors should be decided.
+The authorship form and the guidelines discussed here focus on improving communication and clarity around issues of authorship and do not provide all answers related to authorship by themselves.
+For example, we could not define the exact criteria for being a main author or even a potential co-author and how first, last, and corresponding authors should be decided.
 We leave these decisions to the main authors and hope that the emphasis on early communication helps avoid late-stage conflict.
 While most suggestions from the community made their way into the authorship guidelines, some were clearly recorded for future iterations of authorship or other center-wide guidelines.

-220 4 Lessons from the process of developing authorship guidelines
+4 Lessons from the process of developing authorship guidelines